 No person or agency shall cut, remove, prune or in any way damage any protected tree in any canopy road tree protection zone or create any condition injurious to any such tree without first obtaining a permit to do so from the parks and recreation department City's designated arborist as specified in section 12-6-7.
-The exemption for utility companies noted in subsection (E), above shall also apply to the canopy road tree protection zone.
+The exemption for utility companies noted in subsection (5), above shall also apply to the canopy road tree protection zone.

-(H) Heritage trees.
+(8) Heritage trees.
 No person or agency shall cut, remove, prune or in any way damage any heritage tree in any zoning district without first obtaining approval of a landscape and tree protection plan per section 12-6-4 for new development sites or a permit from the parks and recreation departmentCity's designated arborist as specified in section 12-6-7 for developed property; provided, however, that currently occupied residential property may qualify for removal or pruning of a heritage tree without incurring the cost of a permit so long as documentation of danger to person or property has been submitted to the City's designated arborist in advance of removal.
 For purposes of this provision, "documentation" means a completed two-page Tree Risk Assessment Form, which should be completed according to the standards found within Best Management Practices: Tree Risk Assessment, Second Edition, by E. Thomas Smiley, Nelda Matheny, and Sharon Lilly, and distributed by the International Society of Arboriculture Society; further, consistent with ISA standards and tree risk assessment, a tree or tree part is a "danger" when two conditions exist: 1) the failure of the tree part or of the tree is imminent or impact is likely, and 2) the consequences of that failure are high or extreme.
+In the case of lot splits for single family and duplex uses, trees shall be evaluated to determine whether the lot split will have a negative effect on any heritage tree.
+A tree survey shall be provided to the Planning Services department along with the lot split application, and the size of proposed lots shall be evaluated for the purpose of ensuring that a lot split will not require the removal of any heritage tree as a result of that lot split.
 The provisions of this subsection related to pruning do not apply to existing single-family and duplex uses.

 SECTION 6.
-Section 12-6-7 (A), (B), (C), (D), and (F) of the Code of the City of Pensacola, Florida, is hereby amended to read as follows to read as follows:
+Section 12-6-7 of the Code of the City of Pensacola, Florida, is hereby amended to read as follows: